wtsi-hgi/secrets/README.md

 Options:

     --secrets FILE        Secrets file [~/.secrets]
-    --with-date           Include the date the secret was told
+    --with-date           Include the date the secret was kept

 ### `forget`